On the statistical arrow of time

 which, for a system in statistical equilibrium become

-Since the entropy function should act as a measure for systems both in and out of statistical equilibrium, i.e. for both uniform and non-uniform probability distributions, it is required to take the statistical average of all logarithmic contributions to the entropy, i.e.
+Since the entropy function should act as a measure for systems both in and out of statistical equilibrium, i.e., for both uniform and non-uniform probability distributions, it is required to take the statistical average of all logarithmic contributions to the entropy, i.e.

-This entropy function then satisfy conditions (iii) and (iv).
-With the proportionality constant identified with the Boltzmann constant $k_B$, it is referred to as the Gibbs entropy \cite{gibbs} and is, in the information theoretic language, identical to the Shannon entropy \cite{shannon}\cite{jaynes1}\cite{jaynes2}.
+This entropy function then satisfies conditions (iii) and (iv).
+With the proportionality constant identified with the Boltzmann constant $k_B$, it is referred to as the Gibbs entropy \cite{gibbs} and is, in the information-theoretic language, identical to the Shannon entropy \cite{shannon}\cite{jaynes1}\cite{jaynes2}.